Sickle Cell at UI Health

 For more than 50 years, UI Health has been a pioneer in sickle cell research and treatment.
 Our mission is to improve the quality of life for individuals with sickle cell and reduce the prevalence and mortality of the disease.

-Today, UI Health has cured 25 patients of sickle cell disease through bone marrow transplantation — 20 from matched sibling donors, 5 with half-matched relative donors — and without the need for preparative chemotherapy.
+Today, UI Health has cured 40 patients of sickle cell disease through stem cell transplantation — 27 from matched sibling donors, 13 with half-matched relative donors.

 A Comprehensive Approach to Sickle Cell Disease